joeky888/dotfile/Software/Software.md

 Ideas to be done
 =====
 * UFC - rewritten grc in rust
-* React native webrtc + webtorrent -> A new torrent client
+* React native webrtc + webtorrent + typescript -> A new torrent client
-* Rewritten newpipe in react-native -> with code push (hot updating)
+* Rewritten newpipe in react-native + youtube-dl port -> with code push (hot updating)
 * Flutter + dio (http client in Dart) -> multi-thread downloader

 Experience